Company formation in Nova Scotia

 There are no restrictions on the authorized or issued capital.

-Shares are normally issued at no par value.
+Shares are commonly issued without a designated par value.

-Our Incorporation Packages are affordable and simple to use.
-The process is completed by email and/or phone consultation and all documents are couriered via international courier.
-The inclusions and costs are as follows:
+Our Incorporation Packages are designed to be cost-effective and user-friendly.
+The entire process can be completed through email and/or phone consultations, with all documents couriered via international courier services.

 Complete Incorporation Package (named corporation)

-- The lower corporate income tax rate is 3.0 per cent (as of the 2014 tax year).
-This rate applies to taxable income earned in the province of Canadian-controlled private corporation up to the Nova Scotia business limit of $500,000.
-This rate is also known as the Small Business Rate and applies to all Canadian-controlled private corporation with limited taxable capital.
+The lower corporate income tax rate stands at 3.0 percent, effective as of the 2014 tax year.
+This rate is applicable to taxable income earned within the province by Canadian-controlled private corporations, provided it falls within the Nova Scotia business limit of $500,000.
+Often referred to as the Small Business Rate, it is applicable to all Canadian-controlled private corporations possessing limited taxable capital.

-- The higher rate of income tax is 16 percent.
-This rate applies to taxable income earned in Nova Scotia that does not qualify for the lower rate.
+The higher income tax rate is set at 16 percent.
+This rate is applicable to taxable income generated in Nova Scotia that does not meet the criteria for the lower rate.

 Tax credits